robgonnella/releasaurus/book/src/commands.md

 - Outputs machine-readable JSON for automation and CI/CD pipelines
 - Supports filtering to a specific package with `--package`
 - Returns all releasable packages when no filter is specified
+- Useful for debugging configuration and troubleshooting version detection issues

 **Usage:**